 Ease Of Installation

 Many homeowners choose to tackle flooring installation themselves in order to save hundreds or even thousands of dollars on installation costs.
 With the right tools and a little know-how, homeowners can install both vinyl plank flooring and laminate, but which is easiest?

 There are two ways to install vinyl plank flooring, depending on the type that you purchase.
 LVP flooring with a tongue-and-groove design easily clicks together.
 Because vinyl is a softer material, you can cut and score pieces by simply using a utility knife.

 The other type of vinyl plank flooring is peel-and-stick.
 As the name suggests, this floor has a backing that is peeled off to expose adhesive and each plank is then applied to the prepared subfloor underneath.
 You can easily cut planks with a utility knife for the perfect fit.

-Like vinyl plank, homeowners that like to tackle DIY projects can install laminate flooring.
+Like vinyl plank, homeowners who like to tackle DIY projects can install laminate flooring.
 However, the installation of this flooring requires more tools, including a hand saw or circular saw to cut each piece.
 If you are going to install the laminate below-ground, such as in a basement, you will also need a vapor barrier to protect against moisture.

 Before installing laminate, underlayment will need to be applied over the subfloor.
 This is a type of padding that is used to not only fix any minor deviations in the subfloor but to also improve acoustics.
 Some laminate comes with the underlayment already attached.